FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 ![](https://lh4.googleusercontent.com/l4EtO6pPP_CenK6JhosJbJYnITbO-R7D1VFlSOsNUdpiYbetkdw2eLc4re8Q8SrI5liZGBCjAwfRrZOMOd8deuVYTNNfjhHUBhnZD8WjoYq9Aurw_M3TLIA7F1gqxXe9XBenHEKxNK7_Lpdqp4Q2)

-- **Delete:**This can be done by selecting the undesired data packages and then clicking on “delete” (bottom right)
+- **Delete:** This can be done by selecting the undesired data packages and then clicking on "delete" (bottom right)
-- **Add:**Start by clicking the “add” button at bottom right.
+- **Add:** Start by clicking the "add" button at bottom right.
 An extension of the panel will appear.
 Simply fill out the pertinent information (name, location in longitude/latitude, type of emergency).
-Press “send” once finished
+Press "send" once finished

 ![](https://lh4.googleusercontent.com/EMYbP0ZPzLlBogDXSg4fvxhWBFVnsqzm7CW7ncrrRZE3A7Fsmcaorcz9qEO69ybQFgf_jexhPEOR2KglDqNsWZDf1Og6mUv2lrp5KWIcnLEopIgus0peTzlg6cKDLAgiIjdUs1RarMp21F6vy6F_)

 ## 6.3 Manage Presence

-Using this function, the user can create a custom team member (friendly Dot) on the ATAK map, who will however appear like a real TAK user.
+Using this function, the user can create a custom team member (friendly Dot) on the `ATAK` map, who will however appear like a real TAK user.

 ![](https://lh6.googleusercontent.com/qHtMxoRPzEJ8VZ3msEhPReNqEsFqzQatC4AviOy-4ZLAnvUZ2TcDAYCSZewWIL1NbMcn43EYQzPQQGGv1ewIv9adZAt4QXcWmHJV4KKwVdSBU-JQKy4A9Ptr-zOHg8SaKtOjRXrjBY1yt_lFmfWz)

 To create a new member simply fill out the fields with the proper information.
-Once finished, press “send” (bottom right of panel).
+Once finished, press "send" (bottom right of panel).

 ## 6.4 Message